EhtishamAshraf/RTI-Vision_Arm/Readme.md

 > In RVIZ: X-axis is represented by Red | Y-axis by Green | Z-axis by Blue
 > The Y-axis is defined as the forward axis in the current setup, but it can vary in the URDF/Xacro file depending on the Roll, Pitch, and Yaw (RPY) values of the joints, starting from the base_link frame to the end effector link.

-**Light Pose Orientation:**
+- **Light Pose Orientation:**

-The direction vector `direction` can be found by taking the difference between the object's position `(x₀, y₀, z₀)` and the waypoint's position `(xg, yg, zg)`:
+   The direction vector `direction` can be found by taking the difference between the object's
+   position `(x₀, y₀, z₀)` and the waypoint's position `(xg, yg, zg)`:

    direction = [x₀ - xg, y₀ - yg, z₀ - zg]

    To rotate the direction vector downward in 3D space, we need to find the axis of rotation that is perpendicular to both the current direction vector and the Z-axis (since the goal is to tilt the vector downward, i.e., modify the Z component to "look" lower).

    *Rotation Axis Calculation:*

    The cross product of the direction vector and Z-axis will give us the axis of rotation:

    axis = direction × Z-axis

    Where `×` represents the cross product, and `axis` is the axis around which the rotation occurs.

    **Note:** The rotation axis is perpendicular to both vectors `direction` and `Z-axis`, ensuring that we rotate around the correct axis to achieve the desired downward tilt.

 ![Direction Vector Tilt](https://github.com/EhtishamAshraf/RTI-Vision_Arm/blob/290feea186780d90fe82cc4863cb975122fa9d9a/assets/Images/direction_vector_1.png)

-**Aligning the Direction Vector:**
+ *Aligning the Direction Vector:*

-Since the default forward direction of the End-Effector (EE) is along the Y-axis, we align the Y-axis with the tilted direction vector to achieve the desired rotation.
+   Since the default forward direction of the End-Effector (EE) is along the Y-axis, we align the Y- axis with the tilted direction vector to achieve the desired rotation.
 Once we find the rotation, we convert it into a quaternion to represent the final orientation.

    This gives us the desired light pose orientation that is aligned with the new downward-tilted direction.
 ![Direction Vector ALignment](https://github.com/EhtishamAshraf/RTI-Vision_Arm/blob/290feea186780d90fe82cc4863cb975122fa9d9a/assets/Images/direction_vector_2.png)

 > Code is available in src/assets/python_codes.